 South African legal position: Transferring intellectual property offshore

 The South African Currency and Exchanges Act prohibits anyone entering into an agreement which, directly or indirectly, results in the ‘exportation of capital or any right to capital’ from South Africa, without permission from the South African Reserve Bank (SARB).
 The Act defines ‘capital’ as including ‘any intellectual property right (whether registered or unregistered)’.
 ‘Exported’ is broadly defined to include ‘the cession of, the creation of a hypothetic or other form of security over, or the assignment or transfer of any intellectual property right, to or in favour of a person who is not resident in [South Africa]’.

-In 2017 the National Treasure made amendments to the Currency and Exchanges Manuel of Authorised Dealers changed the authorising body from SARB to any Authorised Dealer.
+In 2017, the National Treasury made amendments to the Currency and Exchanges Manual for Authorised Dealers which changed the authorising body who can grant permission from SARB to any Authorised Dealer.

-Arguably a non-exclusive licence, which does not restrict to how many people you licence your intellectual property, is not a ‘transfer’ of intellectual property offshore and so should not require SARB or approval.
-An exclusive licence however prevents you from using your intellectual property or licensing it to anyone other than the exclusive licensee.
+Arguably a non-exclusive licence, which does not restrict to how many people you licence your intellectual property, is not a ‘transfer’ of intellectual property offshore and so should not require approval.
+An exclusive licence, however, prevents you from using your intellectual property or licensing it to anyone other than the exclusive licensee.
 This type of licence could be regarded as a ‘transfer’ of ownership of your intellectual property.
-If granted to a non-resident, it will require SARB approval.
+If granted to a non-resident, it will require approval.

 BUT: there is a small silver lining …